Heated Driveways - Options and Information

 Two technologies are available for heating driveways: electric and hydronic.
 Electric driveway heating systems utilize heat resistance cables that are laid out under the driveway’s surface.
 Hydronic systems feature a network of PEX tubing that is also laid out under the surface of the driveway.
 Both technologies can be installed in concrete, asphalt or under pavers to efficiently heat the surface.
 Both systems are fully automated, activating when conditions warrant to keep the driveway free from snow whenever a storm hits.
 Warmth radiates from the source and quickly heats the driveway to prevent snow buildup.
 Electric driveway heating systems are especially easy to customize to meet the specific demands of the user.
 Each Warmzone snowmelt system is custom designed to best meet the unique needs of the project in the most efficient and cost effective way possible.

 Heated driveways are easy to customize in order to meet the specific needs of each user.
 Systems can be tailored to accommodate various budgets and available power, as well as unusual driveway layouts and regional weather conditions.

-- ● Heating the entire driveway: Homeowners with the available power and budget typically opt to heat entire driveway surface and / or parking area.
+- ● Heat the entire driveway: Homeowners with the available power and budget typically opt to heat the entire driveway surface and/or parking area.

-- ● Heating only the most trafficked area: For example, instead of heating the whole driveway, just heat an 8-foot wide strip in the middle of the driveway to allow you access in and out of the garage.
+- ● Only heat the most trafficked area: Instead of heating the whole driveway, some homeowners opt to heat an 8-foot wide strip in the middle of the driveway, facilitating access in and out of the garage during winter storms.